jstowers/GraphQL/README.md

     }
 ```

-+ In a new terminal window, start the json server:
++ In a new terminal window, start JSON-Server:

 ```
     $ npm run json:server
 ```

-+ This server will be running and listening on Port 3000
++ Server listens on Port 3000

 + Open a new browser tab and navigate to this URL to see your users data: